zarf-dev/proposals/0051-v1beta1-schema/README.md

 - GA: We've received feedback from users and are confident improve the user experience.
 Examples and tests in Zarf shift to using the v1beta1 schema.

 Deprecation:
 - This schema will likely be deprecated one day in the future in favor of a v1 schema.
 It will not be deprecated until the next schema version is at least generally available.
-Once deprecated, Zarf will still support the v1beta1 schema for at least a year.
+Once deprecated, Zarf will still support the v1beta1 schema for at least one year.

 ### Upgrade / Downgrade Strategy